bthyreau/deep-T1-WMH/README.md

 ## Requirement

-This program requires Python 3, with the PyTorch library, version > 1.4.0., although >=1.7 is highly recommended for improved memory usage
+This program requires Python 3, with the PyTorch library

 No GPU is required